Menopausal Symptoms: In Depth

 - Hypnotherapy is the use of hypnosis for health-related purposes.
 Hypnosis is a state in which a person’s attention is concentrated and focused.
 In this hypnotic state, people have a heightened responsiveness to verbal messages (suggestions).

 - In a study funded by the National Center for Complementary and Integrative Health (NCCIH), hypnotherapy reduced the frequency of hot flashes in menopausal women who had hot flashes often.
-The women in the study also reported less hot flash-related interference in their lives and better sleep quality.
+The women in the study also said that hot flashes didn’t interfere with their lives as much and they slept better.

 - Hypnosis is generally safe when practiced by trained, licensed health care providers.
 Side effects are rare, but hypnosis might worsen some types of psychological problems.